Skip to content

 }

 The path is resolved automatically based on where Kombuse is installed.
-After initialization, any Claude Code session started in the project directory automatically connects to Kombuse.
-Initialization only needs to happen once per project.
+After initialization, any MCP-enabled tool started in the project directory automatically connects to Kombuse.